BottlecapDave/HomeAssistant-OctopusEnergy/_docs/faq.md

 | 3 | `10:38` |
 | 4 | `10:41` |
 | 5 | `10:45` |

+Once a successful request is made, the refreshes will revert back to the redefined default intervals.

 **The retrieving of data does not effect the rate the entities states/attributes are evaluated.**